 Does Song of Sounds have matching decodable books?

 Yes!
-Song of Sounds work in partnership with Big Cat Phonics for Letters and Sounds decodable readers.
+Song of Sounds are fully aligned with Big Cat Phonics for Letters and Sounds decodable readers.
 The books provide an exciting mix of fiction and non-fiction that will foster a love of reading in all children.
-The books are matched exactly to the Song of Sounds progression and are mapped through the programme here.
+The books are matched exactly to the Song of Sounds progression and are mapped through the programme.
+(See document below)

 At every stage of the programme, the children should be provided with texts that fully decodable for them.
 This means they must be composed entirely of words made up of grapheme-phoneme correspondences and a small number of common exception words that the child has learnt up to that point.